Despite its peace, Christchurch painfully used to trauma

 CHRISTCHURCH, New Zealand (AP) — Ahmed Tani settled in Christchurch as a refugee in 1999.
 After his escape from civil war in Somalia, the New Zealand city seemed a place of peace, a haven.

 Christchurch was more than just physically distant from the bitter strife he had previously known.
-With its leafy streets, vibrant gardens and green public parks, the Garden City as it is known was even visually a world away from the desolation of his war-scorched past.
+With its leafy streets, vibrant gardens and green public parks, the Garden City, as it is known, was even visually a world away from the desolation of Tani's war-scorched past.

 A teacher in Somalia, in Christchurch he first became a taxi driver, a choice made by many refugees whose qualifications are often not accepted in their new homeland.
 He struggled at first to settle in to a place so different from any he had known.
 But bit by bit he accepted Christchurch and it accepted him.
 It became home.